-A club or society is a provisional tax payer for the 2024 year if its RIT for that year is more than \$5,000.
-If the 2024 RIT is \$5,000 or less, but the club or society paid provisional tax for the year, it may elect to be a provisional tax payer for 2024.
-This may affect the interest the organisation may be entitled to for 2024.
+You are a provisional tax payer if your RIT for the year is more than \$5,000.
+If the RIT is \$5,000 or less, but you paid provisional tax for the year, you may elect to be a provisional tax payer in your return.
+This may affect the interest you may be entitled to for this year